Orthodontics (MScD)

 Course structure

-• A taught course covering evidence-based topics that are consistent with the recommendations of the World Federation of Orthodontists, European and National guidelines
+- taught modules covering evidence-based topics, inspired by the recommendations of the World Federation of Orthodontists, European and national guidelines

 Year one